 The tool most directly affected is roscreate-stack.
 Although convenient, it has little utility moving forward, so we made the difficult decision to delete it.

 A reference implementation was initially deployed in the ROS Fuerte release.
 There have been some changes since then, which will be incorporated in the ROS Groovy release.

 This section notes differences between the Fuerte implementation and the current specification.

 In Fuerte the FHS layout was only applied during the installation step.
 The build folder was not a supported environment to run the compiled binaries and generated code.
 While some simple applications worked features like i.e. discovering plugins were not supported in the build folder.
 Therefore the make install step was always necessary before developers could run their modified code.
 This made it less convenient and increased the round-trip time during development substantially.

-Fuerte package manifests had a <catkin/> tag to indicate that they are built using the catkin build system.
+Fuerte package manifests temporary had a <catkin/> tag to indicate that they are built using the catkin build system.
 That tag was a performance optimization for tools like rosmake and the Python roslib.load_manifest() API.
-It was not required, but was strongly recommended.
+It was not required, but was recommended.

 Catkin packages in Groovy replace the traditional manifest.xml with a newly-defined package.xml, defined in REP 127 .